opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 ### With Google Colab

+Google Colab is a cloud-based Python notebook that allows you to run your analysis without having to install anything on your local machine.
 The fastest way to get started with data science on OSO is to copy one of our notebooks on [Google Colab](https://drive.google.com/drive/folders/1mzqrSToxPaWhsoGOR-UVldIsaX1gqP0F?usp=drive_link).

 You can also create a new notebook from scratch and run it in the cloud.
 Here's how to get started: